-Objections are a form of client communication.
-When prospects don’t commit to a particular item, sale or program, they are telling you that you have not sold them yet: that you have not communicated the benefits and touched the reason why they came to you in the first place.
-If they walked through your door (after all this is the hardest part), then they are interested in joining your Martial Arts school or buying your product.
-So if they walk out with out signing up, then for some reason you have not connected with them.
+Membership selling objections are a form of client communication.
+When prospects don’t commit to your products or services, they are telling you that you have not sold them yet.
+In other words, you have not communicated the benefits and touched the reason why they came to you in the first place.
+If they walked through your door, they are interested in joining your Martial Arts school or buying your product.
+So if they walk out without signing up, then for some reason you have not connected with them.

 Here are some staff training and mental sales training exercises to help you overcome objections and close the sale: